learnflight/learnflight.github.io/source/_posts/2013-09-06-how-to-create-a-menu-with-flight-dot-js.markdown

 # Lets start

 We have one last "setup" duty to make.

-First we need to add the `require.js` file
+The `index.html` file has this line

 {% codeblock index.html lang:html %}
 <script src="bower_components/requirejs/require.js" data-main="js/main.js"></script>
 {% endcodeblock %}

-This file will reference our main js file

-Save it on `js/main.js`
+This line will reference and include our `js/main.js` file.
+In this file we need to tell require.js that we are using the flight module and load the default page.

 {% codeblock js/main.js lang:js %}
 'use strict';